DFA Authentication / Apostille: How to Apply

 | 7 | CHED/DepEd authentication | Required for school documents (transcripts, diplomas, TOR) |

-Step 1: Ensure Document is in Proper Form
+Step 1: Ensure the Document is in Proper Form First

-- PSA documents (birth, marriage, death certificates, CENOMAR) — these are ready for apostille as-is
+- PSA documents (birth, marriage, death certificates, CENOMAR) — ready for e-Apostille as-is

-- Notarized documents — must be verified/certified by the Clerk of Court where the notary public is commissioned
+- Notarized documents — must be verified/certified by the Clerk of Court where the notary public is commissioned, before submitting to DFA

 - School documents (transcripts, diplomas, TOR) — must be authenticated by CHED (for college) or DepEd (for elementary/high school) first

-- Present your claim stub and valid ID
+- Provide your valid ID and contact details

 Complete Example: Maria's Documents for Work Abroad

 Maria needs her PSA birth certificate and NBI clearance apostilled for a job in Dubai (UAE, a Hague Convention member).
-She went to DFA Aseana, submitted both documents, paid ₱200 (₱100 each).
-She received the apostilled documents same day.
+She applied online via the DFA e-Apostille portal, uploaded scans of both documents and her valid ID, and paid PHP 400 (PHP 200 each).
+She received the digital e-Apostille certificates and downloaded them from the portal — no DFA trip needed.

 Cost Breakdown